OpenBCI/brainflow/cpp-package/README.md

 * powerful API with many features to simplify development
     * Straightforward API for data acquisition
-    * Powerfull API for signal filterring, denoising, downsampling...
+    * Powerful API for signal filtering, denoising, downsampling...
     * Development tools like Synthetic board, Streaming board, logging API
 * easy to use
     * BrainFlow has many bindings, you can choose programming language you like